5 Tips to Sell Your Home for the Most Money This Fall

 2) Set an Appropriate Selling Price

-Do your research, read our “5 Considerations When Pricing Your Home” blog, and speak with your agent about what the most appropriate price is for your home at that time because the market is constantly changing.
+Do your research, read our blog on how to price your home, and speak with your agent about what the most appropriate price is for your home at that time because the market is constantly changing.

 3) Accommodate Earlier Requests for Showings